iviguera/frogshelper/README.md

 3 - Go to chrome extensions managment.
 Tip: you can write in your address bar -> chrome://extensions/
 4 - Enable Developer mode.
 5 - Add uncompressed extension and enable it.
-6 - Now you are seeing in a new button in extension area: http://image.prntscr.com/image/dc752cebd0d144e1a6f1dc722bf869b3.png
+6 - Now you are seeing in a new button in extensions area: http://image.prntscr.com/image/dc752cebd0d144e1a6f1dc722bf869b3.png

 ## API Reference